 The original recipe consists of nine ingredients: Fresh pecorino cheese, semolina, eggs, lard, olive oil, local honey, salt, fresh lemon juice, and orange peel.

-To make the pastry involves an intense effort on the part of the baker.
-The cheese filling goes inside the pastry while the edges are shaped to give its unique and aesthetically pleasing appearance.
+Making the pastry involves an intense effort on the part of the baker.
+The cheese filling goes inside the pastry while the edges are shaped to give its a unique and aesthetically pleasing appearance.
 Similar to the way ravioli are formed.

-This cheese-filled pastry is between 12-16cm in diameter, and 8-10mm in hight depending on the amount of cheese inside.
-When its made fresh it should be cooked within two days, before it becomes dry.
+This cheese-filled pastry is between 12-16cm in diameter, and 8-10mm in height depending on the amount of cheese inside.
+When it’s made fresh it should be cooked within two days, before it becomes dry.

 The Seadas are traditionally cooked in olive oil.
 The honey is added at the end or added to the oil for the final frying.
 To give its crispy and caramelised texture.